bitovi/academy/src/advanced-typescript/04-mapped-types/mapped-types.md

 ### Multiple Indexers

-It is possible to have more than one indexer and have different value types for indexes.
+It is possible to have more than one indexer and have different value types for indices.
 To understand these mechanics, we first have to talk about what can and can’t be the type inside an indexer.
 TypeScript does not allow us to index with anything; it only lets us index with three types `string`, `number`, and `symbol`.

-> **Tip:** For objects to be keyed with a union or something besides these three try the Record utlity type!
+> **Tip:** For objects to be keyed with a union or something besides these three try the `Record` utlity type!

 <div style='text-align:center'>
 	<img src="../../static/img/advanced-typescript/string-number-symbol.png" />